 In prokaryotic genomes functionally coupled genes can be organized in conserved clusters of neighboring genes, called operons, enabling their coordinated regulation.
 Thus, it is possible to predict function of uncharacterised genes by analysing functional annotations within their neighborhoods.
 Here, we present an algorithm that gives an insight into genomic neighborhoods of a query protein family by calculating statistical significance for overrepresentation of functional domains in the neighborhoods.
+The analysis is performed on set of 88 542 microbial genomes from the IMG database , version 2.0 dated 2021.
+You can select what size of database you want to use for analysis.
+The default is the whole database, but you can choose to use only reference genomes.

 Example of usage of this tool with described steps is HERE